 Many ornamental cherries are notable not only for their gorgeous spring blooms but also for their wonderful fall color with foliage that turns red, purple, or even orange.

 Growing Ornamental Cherries

-Ornamental cherry trees can be grown in USDA zones 5-8 or 5-9 in the West.
+Ornamental cherry trees can be grown in USDA zones 5 to 8 or 5 through 9 in the west.
 Trees should be planted in full sun in well-draining soil and protected from strong winds.
 When choosing a tree, be sure to select one that is recommended for your zone and consider the eventual height and breadth of the tree at maturity.
-Ornamental cherries get from between 20-30 feet in height and live from between 25-50 years.
+Ornamental cherries get from between 20 and 30 feet (6-9 m.) in height and live from between 25 and 50 years.

-Flowering cherries do well in most any soil type or pH provided the soil is well-draining and moist.
+Flowering cherries do well in almost any soil type or pH provided the soil is well-draining and moist.
 Plant flowering cherries in the early fall.

 Flowering Cherry Tree Care